-Since we established our Internationalisation portfolio in 2015, SU has joined prestigious formal international networks such as the Global Alliance of Universities on Climate (GAUC), the Consortium of Universities for Global Health (CUGH), the African Research Universities Alliance (ARUA), the European Guild of Research-Intensive Universities, and Venice International University.
+Since we established our Internationalisation portfolio in 2015 in pursuit of our mission to be a place connected to the world, SU has joined prestigious formal international networks such as the Global Alliance of Universities on Climate (GAUC), the Consortium of Universities for Global Health (CUGH), the African Research Universities Alliance (ARUA), the European Guild of Research-Intensive Universities, and Venice International University.
 Moreover, the number of partner institutions abroad participating in our dual degree programmes and split-site degree offerings is growing each year.
 These deliberate networks and partnerships have proven instrumental in our quest to deliver research with global impact.